unixunion/PsimaxSerial/README.md

 ## About
 This plugin is basically a duplication of the System.IO.Ports namespace with one or two tweaks and depends on Mono.Posix and System only.

+## Known Issues/Limitations

+## DataReceived Event Callback
+I have not been able to get DataReceived events to fire, but this is a general problem with Mono/.NET and I believe it is due to the Arduino lacking RTS, DTS and DTR signalling.
+I am investigating possible solutions.
+It seems the methods are just never called.

 ## IDE Setup

 Xamarin Studio on Mac, projects are .NET 3.5 targets.